chorn/dnsimple_cli/README.md

 ## Todo

-1. Pagination
-2. Update other record types.
+1. Update other record types.